and required by law in many countries - is the installation in

 VdS-approved detectors have proven in extensive tests that they will reliably save lives in case of fire.

-Tested by our German engineers in real test fires (open and smouldering), in the mechanical smoke generator, after artificial ageing, shock and special impact as well as vibration tests, under temperature fluctuations, under difficult environmental conditions and so on.
+Tested by our German engineers in real test fires (open and smouldering), in the mechanical smoke generator, after artificial ageing, shock and special impact as well as vibration tests, under temperature fluctuations, under difficult environmental conditions and +++.
+All for your safety.

 - permanently installed battery (excluding the typical source of danger "remote control empty = smoke detector battery removed and then forgotten").
 Once on the ceiling with the detector and you can relax for 10 years.